Jordan Loyd

 Jordan Kenneth Loyd (born July 27, 1993) is an American–born naturalised Polish professional basketball player for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague, and Poland national team.
-2019 NBA champion with Toronto Raptors.
+He won an NBA championship in 2019 with the Toronto Raptors.
 He played college basketball for the Furman Paladins and Indianapolis Greyhounds.

 Early life and college career

 Loyd attended Milton High School in Milton, Georgia, where he led Milton to a playoff appearance in each of his final two seasons, including a state championship as a junior in 2009–10.
 Loyd earned all-conference and team MVP honors as a senior after leading his squad to a top-five national ranking.

 In 2011–12 in his freshman year at Furman University, he averaged 6 points, 3.4 rebounds and 1.7 assists per game.
 In 2012-13 he redshirted.
 In 2013–14 in his sophomore year, Loyd transferred from Furman to the University of Indianapolis, where he quickly became a key part of the UIndy bench, averaging double-digits minutes.
 On 2014–15 in his junior year he averaged 15.6 points, 4.5 rebounds, and 2.9 assists per game with a .484 field goal percentage, and a .420 percentage from 3-point range.

 In 2015-16 Loyd finished his final Greyhound season averaging 20.9 points, 6.3 rebounds, and 2.9 assists, while shooting 50 percent from the field, 41 percent from 3-point range and 86 percent from the foul line.
 Loyd's name is all over the UIndy record book, as he finishes 25th all-time in scoring (1,213), fifth in career free throw percentage (.839), seventh in free throws made (329), 10th in 3-point percentage (.424), tied for 12th in 3-pointers made (132) and 16th in career scoring average (16.2).
 On March 2, 2016, Loyd earned a spot in the All-GLVC First team and Defensive team.